What You Need to Know About Blood Lead Levels

-Since the discovery of lead and its use in commercial, business and residential applications, our society has been subjected to increased exposure due to contamination through pipes, paint, jewelry and tainted soil.
+Since the discovery of lead and its use in commercial, business, and residential applications, our society has been subjected to increased exposure due to contamination through pipes, paint, jewelry and tainted soil.
 It was banned as a paint base in 1978 and removed from gasoline in the 1980s, but that doesn’t mean it was removed from our environment.
-Instead, it remains in our soil, pipes, water supply and the dust found in homes built prior to the lead based paint ban.
+Instead, it remains in our soil, pipes, water supply, and the dust found in homes built before the lead-based paint ban.
 Everyone alive today has come into contact with lead at some point, but we our bodies are only able to tolerate a certain level of exposure before it causes health complications.

 Children are at the highest risk of harm because their bodies are not able to remove lead as effectively as grown bodies are.
 Five times the amount of lead ingested by children makes it into the blood compared to adults.
 To determine whether your child is at risk of exposure or currently being exposed to lead, our Chicago lead contamination lawyers recommend having a blood lead test conducted to determine whether the level of lead in their blood is at safe levels.
 Here are the most common recommendations for how to proceed after the test, according to leading health officials.

-- If your child’s result falls below 5 mcg/dL, he or she is not at risk of health complications.
-The average test result is approximately 2 mcg/dL
+- If your child’s result falls below five mcg/dL, he or she is not at risk of health complications.
+The average test result is approximately two mcg/dL

 - If the test result falls in the range of 10-14 mcg/dL, your doctor should demand monthly testing of your child and will advocate working with the health department to locate the source of the exposure.
-It is extremely important at this point to bring your child’s exposure down before long term health complications ensue.
+It is imperative at this point to bring your child’s exposure down before long-term health complications ensue.

 - Results that fall between 15-44 mcg/dL reveal the need for ongoing treatment to reduce blood lead levels and the symptoms of internal damage caused by the lead exposure.
 Your doctor will review your child’s diet and examine factors that include his or her growth, development and cognitive function to determine whether the exposure has resulted in permanent damage.
 Your child may also require biweekly or monthly testing to ensure the levels are improving.